Installation

 Custom builds of GYRE can be created by setting certain environment

-, to the value yes
+variables to the value yes

-following variables are currently supported:
+.
+The following variables are currently

 Enable debugging mode (default